 Spain’s ruling Socialist Party and the far-left Podemos are closing in on an agreement that could allow Prime Minister Pedro Sánchez to stay in power until 2020.

 Sánchez does not have a majority of his own.
-He came to power with the support of Podemos and small regionalist parties, but they have since voted against his 2019 budget proposal, putting his minority government in limbo.
+He came to power with the support of Podemos and small regional parties, but they have since voted against his 2019 budget proposal, putting his minority government in limbo.

 Sánchez met with Podemos leader Pablo Iglesias on Thursday.
 El País reports that the two men agreed on some twenty points, including: